 The 10% Temporary Wage Subsidy for Employers

-The 10% Temporary Wage Subsidy for Employers is to support small and medium businesses like yours.
-The State proposes to cover the remuneration you pay from March 18, 2020, to June 19, 2020.
-Your SME could obtain up to $1,375 per employee, for a maximum of $25,000.
+The 10% Temporary Wage Subsidy for Employers is the first measure implemented by the government.
+It grants SMEs 10% of the remuneration paid from March 18, 2020, to June 19, 2020, up to $1,375 per employee, for a maximum of $25,000 total.
 To be eligible, you must have an existing business number and a payroll program account with the CRA on March 18, 2020.

 You have trusted us with the management of your source deductions?

-You can now benefit from the 10% Temporary Wage Subsidy for Employers via our payroll service, by adding a special deduction to eligible employee files.
+You can benefit from the 10% Temporary Wage Subsidy for Employers via our payroll service, by adding the special deduction D760 to eligible employee files.

 What you need to know:

-- For the payrolls processed after this deduction is added, we will calculate the subsidy, taking into account the maximum eligible amount (cumulative) per employee (up to $1,375) and per company (up to a total amount of $25,000).
+- For the payrolls processed after this deduction is added, we will calculate the subsidy, taking into account the maximum eligible amount (cumulative) per employee (up to $1,375) and per company (up to a total amount of $25,000) for the coverage period.

 - Your payroll debit amount will be adjusted to allow you to benefit from the subsidy immediately;